-Concept can come from anywhere.
+The concept can come from anywhere.

 - Client (brief).
-For example if he insists all his rooms should be cross ventilated and en-suite… that could be your concept.
+For example, if he insists all his rooms should be cross-ventilated and en-suite… that could be your concept.

 - Site – an example is when the site is surrounded by beautiful scenery and you decide you want your design to take advantage of the view.

-- Identified problem – for instance a windy site and you decide you want your building to aerodynamically flow with the winds rather than resist it.
+- Identified problem – for instance, a windy site and you decide you want your building to aerodynamically flow with the winds rather than resist it.

-- Predicted users of your building – for example when designing an old peoples residence you decide that this building should foster a sense of home and family.
+- Predicted users of your building – for example when designing an old people’s residence you decide that this building should foster a sense of home and family.
 Maybe when designing a hospital you decide that this building should promote a sense of healing in the patients.

-- Form – for instance when design you decide that this building should promote a sense of awe etc.
+- Form – for instance when you design you decide that this building should promote a sense of awe etc.

 This is where students often have challenges.
-On several occasions I have seen students conceive beautiful ideas but simply can’t develop them into great designs.
+On several occasions, I have seen students conceive beautiful ideas but simply can’t develop them into great designs.

 Thus, a concept is useless if it is not well developed.